 Norb’s military awards include, the U.S. Joint Service Achievement Medal for meritorious service to the U.S. when temporarily, in 1991, serving as the Administrative Assistant to the U.S. President’s Special Negotiator in the George H. W. Bush administration during U.S.-Philippine Military Bases Agreement negotiations; the U.S. National Defense Service Medal (First Gulf War); and the U.S. Navy Battle E, among other awards, insignias and commendations.

-Norb is a Fellow of the Australian Institute of Management; a Committee Member, Federal Electorate of Wentworth Centenary of ANZAC Celebrations; a senior member in the Civil Air Patrol-U.S. Air Force Auxiliary; a member of the NSW Justices Association; a member of the Aircraft Owners & Pilots Association of Australia; the publisher of Equal Justice for Troops blog; served as a Councillor of the Royal United Services Institute of NSW Inc from 2011-13; was the Chairman of the RSL’s Keep 45 Alive from 2009-10 (Commemoration Committee for the 65th Anniversary of the end of WW2); served on the governing committee for the Royal Naval Association (NSW Branch) from 2009-10; and has written numerous op-ed pieces on military justice and veterans issues.
+Belonging to an array of professional organisations, Norb is a Fellow of the Australian Institute of Management; served as a Committee Member, Federal Electorate of Wentworth Centenary of ANZAC Celebrations from 2013 – 15; a member of the NSW Justices Association; is a Class B member of the NSW Bar Association; an Associate Member of the American Bar Association where he is a member of the Section on Dispute Resolution on the Advocacy Committee, the Health Care Committee and Pro Bono Committee, in addition he is a member of the ABA’s Forum Committee on Affordable Housing & Community Development Law; an Associate (out-of-state) Member of the New York State Bar Association; a member of the Aircraft Owners & Pilots Association of Australia; the publisher of Equal Justice for Troops blog; served as a Councillor of the Royal United Services Institute of NSW Inc from 2011-13; was the Chairman of the RSL’s Keep 45 Alive from 2009-10 (Commemoration Committee for the 65th Anniversary of the end of WW2); served on the governing committee for the Royal Naval Association (NSW Branch) from 2009-10; and has written numerous op-ed pieces on military justice and veterans issues.